Germany keeps distance from US cluster bombs for Ukraine – DW – 07/12/2023

 Germany keeps distance from US cluster bombs for Ukraine

-As Russia's war in Ukraine drags on, Germany finds itself in yet another policy bind.
-Unlike other weapons exports to Ukraine, which have been merely a matter of firepower, the United States giving Ukraine cluster munitions is a matter of principle.
+As Russia's war in Ukraine drags on, Germany finds itself confronting yet another of its weapons taboos.
+Previously, German officials had hesitated over how much firepower to give Ukraine.
+Now, misgivings over the US decision to send cluster munitions have more to do with legal principle.

 Germany is one of more than 100 states that are party to the 2008 Convention on Cluster Munitions, which "prohibits all use, production, transfer and stockpiling of" the weapons.